oceanbit/oceanbit-website/posts/gitshark-android-beta/index.md

 #### Why Native Code in a React Native App?

-When building our MVP of GitShark back in last year, we started with a pure JavaScript implementation of Git called [`isomorphic-git`](http://isomorphic-git.org/).
+When building our MVP of GitShark back last year, we started with a pure JavaScript implementation of Git called [`isomorphic-git`](http://isomorphic-git.org/).
 At first glance, this was perfect for us - `isomorphic-git` is well maintained, has an _**extremely**_ helpful creator (Sincerely, thank you so much for all of your help [William](https://twitter.com/wmhilton), GitShark wouldn't've made it without you), and the ability to use [a custom filesystem](https://isomorphic-git.org/docs/en/fs#implementing-your-own-fs).

-This last point is important, because we needed to plug [`react-native-fs`](https://github.com/itinance/react-native-fs) into our app to write the files that `isomorphic-git` told us to.
+This last point is important because we needed to plug [`react-native-fs`](https://github.com/itinance/react-native-fs) into our app to write the files that `isomorphic-git` told us to.
 With William's help, we were able to get a POC working relatively quickly, which we iterated upon in order to achieve our first few alphas.

-The idea was that when `isomorphic-git` ran a command, when it wanted to write something to the filesystem, it would pass to `react-native-fs`, which would in turn be passed to Java.
+The idea was that when `isomorphic-git` ran a command — when it wanted to write something to the filesystem — it would pass to `react-native-fs`, which would in turn be passed to Java.
 If `isomorphic-git` needed to read a file, it would request from `react-native-fs`, the Java FS would read the file, then pass it back to `isomorphic-git`.

 ![Visualizing the data going between JS and Android](./android_fs.png)